avarobillard/EDS223-HW2/README.md

-# EDS 223 Homework 2: Exploring Patterns of Environmental Justice
+# Los Angeles Historical Redlining Analysis

 ![LA HOLC](./holc-la.jpg) Image credits: [Digital Scholarship Lab, University of Richmond, Mapping Inequality Project](https://dsl.richmond.edu/panorama/redlining/data/CA-LosAngeles)

 Author: Ava Robillard

 This repository contains a Quarto document with an exploration of environmental justice patterns.
-The goal of this project is manipulate vector and raster data to build multi-layer maps in R with `tmap`.

 The project aims specifically to use EJScreen spatial data at the Census block group level, HOLC grade designations, and bird biodiversity observations to visualize relationships between historical redlining and the present-day environmental justice and biodiversity observations in Los Angeles, California.